ericreinsmidt/nextui-rss-reader/README.md

 - Retro Handhelds
 - Retro Game Corps
+- NextUI subreddit
+- TrimUI subreddit
 - Ars Technica
 - The Verge
 - Slashdot

 You can add, edit, or delete feeds from the feed list screen on the device.
+Add any subreddit with .rss after the subreddit name, e.g., https://reddit.com/r/example/.rss

 ## Controls